 Because there is little precedent on how the courts treat the Series LLC, it's impossible to say whether each Series would be treated as a unique entity.
 Similarly, we just don't know how the entity as a whole will be regarded by these courts.
 It's literally going to be up to the judge, and some business owners don't like this unpredictability.

 The law is ever-changing, and the future is uncertain.
-For now, however, the Series LLC has been able to withstand legal scrutiny and many attempts to breach its protections.
+For now, however, Series LLC protections have been able to withstand legal scrutiny and many attempts to breach its protections.

-Ultimately, whether the Series LLC works for you is going to depend on your business needs.
-If you’re unsure whether this structure is the right fit for you, feel free to ask questions in the comments section below.
+Ultimately, understanding how a Series LLC works and whether the Series LLC is right for you is going to depend on your business needs.
+If you're unsure whether this structure is the right fit for you, feel free to ask questions in the comments section below.
 You can also contact us for help forming the best entity for your business.

 Scott Royal Smith is an asset protection attorney and long-time real estate investor.
 He's on a mission to help fellow investors free their time, protect their assets, and create lasting wealth.

 Ready to know more than your attorney?
 You'll get over two hours of instruction combined with five ebooks to teach you how to best structure your real estate investments.

 Join thousands of real estate investors in all 50 states as they enjoy exclusive content, special promotions, and behind-the-scenes access to me and my guests.
 No spam, ever.
 Just great stuff!